 i.
-Property lines and physical features, including roads, for the project site;

-ii.
-Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, and screening vegetation or structures;

-iii.
-A one- or three-line electrical diagram detailing the Solar Energy System layout, solar collector installation, associated components, and electrical interconnection methods, with all National Electrical Code compliant disconnects and over current devices;
+Property lines and physical features, including roads, for the project site ii.
+Proposed changes to the landscape of the site, grading, vegetation clearing and planting, exterior lighting, and screening vegetation or structures iii.
+A one- or three-line electrical diagram detailing the Solar Energy System layout, solar collector installation, associated components, and electrical interconnection methods, with all National Electrical Code compliant disconnects and over current devices.

 iv.
 A preliminary equipment specification sheet that documents all proposed solar panels, significant components, mounting systems, and inverters that are to be installed.
-A final equipment specification sheet shall be submitted prior to the issuance of building permit;
+A final equipment specification sheet shall be submitted prior to the issuance of building permit.

 v.
 Name, address, and contact information of proposed Qualified Solar Installer and the owner and/or operator of the Solar Energy System.
-Such information of the final system installer shall be submitted prior to the issuance of building permit;
+Such information of the final system installer shall be submitted prior to the issuance of building permit.

 vi.
-Name, address, phone number, and signature of the project applicant;

-vii.
-Names, addresses, phone numbers, and signatures of the property owners where the project will be located, demonstrating their consent to the application and the use of the property for the Solar Energy System;
+Name, address, phone number, and signature of the project applicant, as well as all the property owners, demonstrating their consent to the application and the use of the property for the Solar Energy System.